timburrows/iot-tracker/README.md

 # Project Overview
 This sample repository is an experimental Rust project that aims to provide an API to track the geolocation of IoT devices across the globe.

-The synopsis is quite simple: provide a web API that effficiently processes a large volume of requests that report the geolocation of IoT devices, in 15 minute intervals.
-The latitude and longitude of device(s) should be recorded in a SQL database, and anomalies should be observed in a data warehouse such as Big Query.

-As a Rust novice aspiring to level-up to an intermediate level, my first objective was to research trends in the Rust eco-system to invest my time/effort into learning the right crates and/or tech.
-As this is as much a learning experience as a project in itself, I will go into some detail into the conclusions I came to throughout my research.

- - Axum: A young contender in a rather small competition of web API frameworks for Rust.
-Built by the developers behind Tokio, the framework delivers a modest but capable interface to underlying technologies such as tower, hyper and tokio itself, and serves as a thin but powerful layer upon these technologies to give developers a higher-level API to build web services upon.
-Primarily, the reason I chose Axum was that more mature frameworks such as Rocket and others started to show a decrease in interest and momentum in development.

-  - SeaORM: Coming from a C# background, I've been spoilt by the simplicity of Entity Framework and LINQ to SQL.
-Code-first database modelling and context of the database within the application runtime all provided to you on a silver platter.
-Well I don't know any better, so naturally I reached out for the Rust lang's plug and play ORM.
-I had dealt with Diesel previously, and through some brief follow up research found concurrency and performance issues which were of concern.
-Among others, SeaORM seemed like it had gained the most traction.
-Once I became a little more familiar with the ORM, I did come to appreciate it, but still I'm fairly unsatisfied.
-SeaORM didn't have support for all Postgres Types such as Point and others provided by Postgres modules like PostGIS.
-Despite some complaints, SeaORM has flexible migrations and a neat CLI to maagage them.
-Entity code-gen was great but on the contrary, it would be nice to see an entity-first alternative, where migrations are generated from entities defined by Rust structs.

-  - GCP: I don't have much to say except that there's not much to see here.
-Barely any support for Rust, a small SDK for some basic things like Pub/Sub, Storage but not much more.

 ## Usage
 ### Install Rust
 Below is a one-liner, but for a more detailed explaination see here https://www.rust-lang.org/tools/install